-Offered by the Office of Global Education, the Maymester CU Denver in Ireland: Leadership and Entrepreneurship course took a small group of students out of their comfort zones and onto the Emerald Isle.
+Offered by the Office of Global Education, the Maymester CU Denver in Ireland: Leadership and Entrepreneurship course took a small group of graduate students out of their comfort zones and onto the Emerald Isle.

 Students immersed themselves in the culture of Republic of Ireland and Northern Ireland.
 Led by Jan Rutherford, a CU Denver Business School senior instructor and founder of a leadership consulting firm, the course’s main assignment was consulting projects for Irish startups.

 Students gained first-hand experience of key leadership principles for creating strategy and managing teams in international startup ventures.
 They focused on leadership concepts critical to gaining true organizational commitment, and work that may expand the reach and impact of the firms where they were engaged.